eileencodes/crud_project/README.md

 ```ruby
 category.categorizations.delete_all
 ```
-But honestly it's better to go straight to the source when deleteing related objects.
+But honestly I think it's better to go straight to the source when deleteing related objects.
 I recommend using the following:

 If we run:
 ```ruby